Black Triangles Between Your Teeth? Here's What You Can Do About It

 Have you ever noticed small gaps between your teeth near the gums that form tiny “black triangles”?
 You’re not alone and they’re more common than you think.
 At Dental Designs Clinic, we often see patients concerned about these little spaces that can affect the look of their smile.
-Various treatment options are available that may reduce or close these spaces.
+This blog outlines various treatment options available to reduce or close black triangles between teeth.

 What are black triangles between teeth?